Baldwin City, Kansas

-Baldwin City is a city in Douglas County, Kansas, United States, about 12 mi south of Lawrence.
+Baldwin City is a city in Palmyra Township, Douglas County, Kansas, United States, about 12 mi south of Lawrence.
 As of the 2020 census, the population of the city was 4,826.
 The city is home to Baker University, the state's oldest four-year university.

 History

-The Old Castle Museum, the first building constructed for Baker University.
-To the right is a replica of Kibbee Cabin.

 Early history

 Baldwin City began as a trail stop on the Santa Fe Trail named Palmyra.
 The small community consisted of a harness shop, blacksmith, hotel, lawyer, drug store, two doctors and a tavern.
 In 1858, a group of Methodist ministers gathered at Kibbee Cabin and founded Baker University.
 Palmyra bought land to the south for the university and surrounding city.
 The first post office was established in June, 1857.

 A main benefactor of the community was John Baldwin and the town was named in his honor.
 Baldwin built a saw mill which was at present-day Fifth and Indiana Streets.
 Baldwin City was incorporated on September 22, 1870.

 Baldwin City unwittingly found themselves surrounded by the events that led up to the American Civil War.
 Three miles east of Baldwin was the town site of Black Jack where the Battle of Black Jack took place on June 2, 1856.
 The night before that battle, John Brown stayed in Prairie City.
 In 1863, Quantrill's raiders passed within three miles (5 km) of Baldwin after the burning of Lawrence.